OpenADMET/openadmet-demos/README.md

 > Are you a student looking to build your very first ADMET model?

-> Want to understand how we approach ML at
+> Want to understand how we approach ML at OpenADMET

 These demos are for you!